Adult Inpatient Services / Inpatient Services Unit

 As a valued member of the multidisciplinary treatment team on the Inpatient Services Unit, the fellow will acquire or further develop their skills in: comprehensive admissions assessments; differential diagnosis; case formulation; treatment planning; case presentations; individual and group psychotherapy; positive behavioral support planning; disposition planning; and preparation of progress notes and discharge summaries.

-The fellow will also have the opportunity to administer psychological assessments, participate in psycho-educational programming, provide case management, and assist in the formulation and implementation of positive behavioral support plans for clients on the unit.
+The fellow will also have the opportunity to administer psychological assessments, participate in psycho-educational programming, provide case management, and assist in the formulation and implementation of positive behavioral support plans for clients on the unit and possibly other units or with consultation opportunities to outpatient teams, such as the Forensic Team or ACT Team.
 Fellows also have the opportunity to lead groups on the unit based on unit needs and the fellow's expertise.

 The fellow plays a central role within the psychology service on the unit, which is overseen by a variety of faculty members based at CMHC and also includes two part-time doctoral fellows.

-There is also an opportunity to see one or two individuals for outpatient psychotherapy at CMHC if this is an interest of the fellow.
+There is also an opportunity to see one or two individuals for outpatient psychotherapy at CMHC if this is an interest of the fellow and if the fellow demonstrates they are capable of completing all inpatient requirements and have the time to also follow the duties required for completing expectations of the provision of some outpatient psychotherapy.
 This experience offers the opportunity to diversify the training experience and work with individuals on a different part of their recovery journey.
 This enables the fellow to collaborate with an outpatient team at CMHC, adding further depth to the training experience and knowledge of how outpatient interdisciplinary teams operate within the CMHC system.
+In some experiences the fellow may be able to follow a patient within the inpatient setting and then follow them to the outpatient setting once they are discharged to the community and an outpatient team.

 The following evidence-based practices (EBPs) are used in this placement setting.
 Fellows generally have exposure to most of these EBPs though do not necessarily receive training or supervised experience in all of them.
-The EBPs include, as part of a recovery-oriented model of care: person-centered planning, peer support, supported housing, supported employment, psychodynamic therapy, strengths-based case management, integrated treatment for co-occurring disorders, social skills training, dialectical behavior therapy, cognitive behavior therapy, illness management and recovery, family psycho-education, and psychopharmacology.
+The EBPs include, as part of a recovery-oriented model of care: person-centered planning, peer support, supported housing, supported employment, psychodynamic therapy, strengths-based case management, integrated treatment for co-occurring disorders, social skills training, dialectical behavior therapy, cognitive behavior therapy, acceptance and commitment therapy, wellness recovery action planning, family psycho-education, and psychopharmacology.

 The fellow’s scholarly activity on the AIS will be connected to the Behavioral Intervention Service.
 The Behavioral Service implements Positive Behavioral Supports on the inpatient units and some outpatient teams and they are also engaged in evaluating the outcomes of the service and the utility of PBS itself.
 Many projects that have been completed relate to implementation of PBS as a foundation for working with adults with SMI from a recovery and trauma-informed foundation, provision of PBS with individuals with personality concerns in order to reduce behaviors of concern and build lives of meaning, and working with and developing a specific model of PBS to more widely share with other programs in service to adults with SMI.
 This clinical consultation service offers a great opportunity for experience with cutting-edge technology in the support of those with SMI and also serves as a fantastic mechanism for advancing the literature base in the area of PBS for adults with SMI.